huang-feiyu/bustub-lab/README.md

 In our case, it seems like *txn_id* determines the priorty of a txn.
 Bigger *txn_id* => Younger txn => Lower priorty

-What we need to do is: add a *KillYoung* before every locking operation.
+What we need to do is: add a *KillYoung* before every locking operation and check whether the txn is aborted when it is notified.